Markets

 • CEO Kaz Nejatian says he considers himself primarily a “product manager.”
 Says on his first day at Opendoor, he told the team he’d be making a lot of changes because the old Opendoor had kind of lost its way.

-• The old Opendoor “lost faith in the power of software” to improve the home buying and selling process, and “didn’t believe in the power of AI” to do much of anything, he added.
+• The old Opendoor “lost faith in the power of software” to improve the home buying and selling process, and “didn’t believe in the power of AI” to do much of anything, he adds.

 • One of Opendoor’s biggest expenses was to consulting firms “making decisions that should have been made by executives,” says Nejatian.

-• “We believe slowing down buying homes just to buy them at a significant spread is a bad strategy” -Nejatian
+• “We believe slowing down, buying homes just to buy them at a significant spread, is a bad strategy.” -Nejatian

-• Opendoor plans to be more like a market-maker than a prop desk (that is, the company plans to try to make money through high volumes of home flipping).
+• Opendoor plans to be more like a market maker than a prop desk.
+(That is, the company plans to try to make money through high volumes of home flipping.)
 Note: this is arguably what got the company into lots of trouble in the past, but could be offset by compressing how long the company holds its inventories.

 • “In the future, buying a home will be as seamless as buying a car from Tesla,” he says, with everything bundled under one roof, in one experience.